jonaycp/awesome-3D-gaussian-splatting/README.md

-# Awesome 3D Gaussian Splatting Resources RELEASED CODE VERSION
+# Awesome 3D Gaussian Splatting Resources
+## ONLY RELEASED CODE PROJECTS

 This is a curated list of papers and open-source resources focused on 3D Gaussian Splatting.
 The original repository is from [MrNerf](https://github.com/MrNeRF), this is just a different version with just the released tools